What You Should Know about Child Support Laws in Ohio

 Ohio law requires all child support to be collected by the State Office of Child Support.
 Each county has a local child support enforcement agency.

-When can I make my child support payments?
+How can I make my Child Support payments?

 P.O.
 Box 182372